-The Solar Electricity Prepayment Project Revenue Bonds, Series 2019A (Green Bonds) (the "Series 2019A Bonds") are being issued by American Municipal Power, Inc. ("AMP") pursuant to an Indenture of Trust, dated as of January 1, 2019, from AMP to U.S. Bank National Association, as trustee (the "Trustee"), as supplemented by the First Supplemental Indenture of Trust, dated as of January 1, 2019 from AMP to the Trustee.
-Such Indenture of Trust and First Supplemental Indenture of Trust are herein referred to collectively as the "Indenture."
+The Solar Electricity Prepayment Project Revenue Bonds, Series 2020A (Green Bonds) (the "Series 2020A Bonds") are being issued by American Municipal Power, Inc. ("AMP") pursuant to an Indenture of Trust, dated as of January 1, 2019, from AMP to U.S. Bank National Association, as trustee (the "Trustee"), as the same has been heretofore supplemented and may be supplemented from time to time (the "Indenture"), including as supplemented by the Second Supplemental Indenture of Trust, dated as of August 1, 2020 (the "Second Supplemental Indenture"), from AMP to the Trustee.